HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/pumpkin.md

 # Loot & More

-The pumpkin drops common loot similar to crates such as ammo and guns.
+The Pumpkin drops common loot similar to crates such as ammo and guns.

 # Tips